 |2009||Stewart Cink||United States|

-The past ten years have been quite exciting, offering a rare chance to multiple pros to break into the top echelons of golfing.
+The past ten years have been quite exciting, offering the upcoming stars of the sport opportunities of making a breakthrough into the top echelons of golfing.
 South Africa fielded two notable players who have won on two occasions, but they are far from being cited as favorites.
 Francesco Molinari, on the other hand, was among the top favorites; nevertheless, his win came as a huge surprise.

 What Do the Sportsbooks Say?